Balaji-2000-ai/devops-toolkit/linux_commands.md

 chgrp groupname * : Changes group of all files in the directory
 chown username:groupname filename : Changes owner and group of a file
 chown username:groupname file1 file2 : Changes owner and group of multiple files
-chown user:group * : Changes owner and group of all files
+chown username:groupname * : Changes owner and group of all files
-chown user:group foldername : Changes owner of a folder
+chown username:groupname foldername : Changes owner of a folder
-chown -R user:group foldername : Recursively changes owner and group of folder and its contents
+chown -R username:groupname foldername : Recursively changes owner and group of folder and its contents